The-Marcy-Lab-School-Assignments/full-stack-project-remix-ZaneC04/README.md

-# Todo App — Full-Stack Case Study
+# (Project Title) - Game Score Tracker App

-A full-stack Todo app built with React, Express, and Postgres.
-Demonstrates session-based authentication, session rehydration, auth-dependent data fetching, and conditional rendering — the same patterns students use in their full-stack projects.
+A full-stack Game Score Tracking app built with React, Express, and Postgres.
+Demonstrates session-based authentication, session rehydration, auth-dependent data fetching, and conditional rendering.

 ## User Stories

 **Auth**

 - A user can register for an account with a username and password
 - A user can log in to an existing account
 - A user can log out
 - A returning user who has an active session is automatically logged in when they revisit the app

-**Todos**
+**Score Tracking**

-- A logged-in user can see all of their todos
+- A logged-in user can see all of their scores
-- A logged-in user can create a new todo by entering a title
+- A logged-in user can create a new score by entering a genre of game (puzzle, sports, etc.) the score type (time, points, etc.) and the value.
-- A logged-in user can mark a todo as complete or incomplete
+- A logged-in user can see other users scores, and filter by genre
-- A logged-in user can delete a todo
+- A logged-in user can delete a score

 ## Schema